SchemaSmith Documentation

 Ask Forge Read-Only Tools

-Ask Forge Tier 1 tools operate in read-only mode.
-They inspect your schema project files, analyze structures, validate quality, and search content — but they never modify anything.
-These tools are available at the Observer trust level, the most restrictive setting.
+Ask Forge's 28 Tier 1 (Read-Only) tools inspect your schema project files, analyze structures, validate quality, and search content — but they never modify anything.
+Because they make no changes, they are available from the Observer trust level up (Observer, Assistant, and Operator all include them).

 Context & Navigation

-View the current working context, list available schemas, templates, folders, and scripts.
+View the current working context, change the active selection, and list available templates, tables, folders, and scripts.

 Parameters: None.